 I didn’t have a very productive week because I couldn’t focus on a single task and went from this to that.
 I didn’t accomplish much in my business or in my personal life.
 A week like this reminded me of my perimenopause when it was so hard to concentrate on a task and I would just dabble in so many things all day long, not seeming to accomplish much.

 Lack of concentration and difficulty remembering things and words are sometimes colloquially called “brain fog” and commonly reported by women experiencing the hormonal changes of midlife.
 It’s the “whatyoumaycallit” phase of life!
-During a bus ride the woman sitting next to me actually that she couldn’t remember the name of the liquid inside her Tim Horton’s cup!
+During a bus ride the woman sitting next to me actually told me that she couldn’t remember the name of the liquid inside her Tim Horton’s cup!

 Cognitive menopause symptoms take many women by surprise because, unfortunately, most women aren’t aware or prepared for the challenges of the menopause transition, including brain fog.
 Some women erroneously think it’s dementia or Alzheimer’s disease, which can be a frightening prospect.